Compound V2 Overview

 Introduction

-This article present one of the first version of Compound: Compound V2.
+This article presents one of the first versions of Compound: Compound V2.

 This version has been replaced by Compound V3 (Comet) on August 2022.